What is syndicated content (RSS)?

-1. Use the buttons below, or go to the page you want to add -- the homepage or any one of the 13 Technical Community pages.
+1. Use the buttons below, or go to the page you want to add.
 Look for a little orange button that says "RSS" in the lower right corner of the page.
 (For your convenience, the full list of feeds is below.)

 2. To find the url for the syndicated content, right-click the button and click Copy Shortcut.

 3. Paste the URL into the appropriate location in your RSS reader.
 Many readers also allow you to drag the button into a field to add a feed.